🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 6. Half with Bow Cover

 This type of enclosure is similar to a half but with canvas stretching over the front toward the bow.
-If you're looking for something a bit more economical but still need to keep the bow dry for storage, this is a great option
+If you're looking for something a bit more economical but still need to keep the bow dry for storage, this is a great option.

 Somewhere between this type of cover and a full enclosure is also the half with a front slant curtain.
 The curtain acts as a bow cover but at an angle.
-It has more floor space but less head room.
+It has more floor space but less headroom.
 You can sleep under it, but you can't fully stand up.

 7. Full Enclosures

 Full enclosures are perfect for families who want to camp on the water.
-They wrap the entire pontoon, turning its living quarters into something resembling houseboat meets pop-up camper.
+They wrap the entire pontoon, turning its living quarters into something resembling a houseboat meets pop-up camper.

 Pontoon Enclosure Maintenance